 Drinking sugary drinks is also a risk factor for developing type 2 diabetes.
 If you are working to keep your blood sugar in check or manage your weight, you might choose diet soda.
 Low in calories and sugar, diet sodas appear to be a good alternative to sugary drinks.
 Diet coke and A&W’s diet root beer, for example, claim to be entirely sugar-free.
 Unfortunately, even though they contain no actual sugar, they are loaded with artificial sweeteners and other unhealthy additives.

 At one time, there was much debate over the safety of artificial sweeteners.
 Many feared that these sweeteners caused certain types of cancer.
 Studies performed in the 1970s suggested that the artificial sweetener saccharin was linked to bladder cancer.
 Since that time, however, saccharin has been deemed safe.
 Both the National Cancer Institute and the U.S. Food and Drug Administration (FDA) consider the sweetener nontoxic.
 Aspartame, another common yet controversial sweetener, has also gained clearance for use as a sugar replacement.

 The FDA regulates artificial sweeteners as food additives.
 It reviews and approves artificial sweeteners before they can be sold.
 Some foods are “generally recognized as safe” and don’t require FDA approval to be sold.
 However, aspartame and saccharin, commonly found in diet sodas, are both FDA reviewed and approved.

-The American Diabetes Association (ADA) lists diet sodas among the drinks considered safe for people with diabetes.
-The ADA recommends them as an alternative to the non-diet varieties.
+The American Diabetes Association (ADA) lists diet sodas among the drinks considered safe.
+The ADA recommends them as an alternative to non-diet varieties.